patte/next13-styletron-baseui-colorScheme/README.md

 - ✅ SSR the correct color scheme without flash on first visit in chromium `>= 93`
 - ✅ SSR the correct color scheme after on consecutive visits in all browsers
 - ✅ change to the correct preferred color scheme on mount in all browsers
-- ❌ SSR the correct color scheme without flash on first visit in chromium `< 93` or other browsers
+- ❌ SSR the correct color scheme dark without flash on first visit in chromium `< 93` or other browsers.

 ### Features